michaelalex94536/GRCProjects/Attn_measure/README.md

 ![Signals](https://github.com/michaelalex94536/GRCProjects/blob/main/Images/Pluto_Attn.png)

+Figure 1    Attenuator connected in-line between the Tx and Rx SMA connectors of the Pluto.
+This unit has been hacked to add additional Rx and Tx channels.

 <p>&nbsp;</p>

 From the constellation plot below, we see the 0's and 1's are distinguishable, even in the presence of moderate noise.